Department of Anthropology

 ANT 3663.
 Hunters and Gatherers - Past and Present.
 (3-0) 3 Credit Hours.

 Prerequisite: ANT 1013 or ANT 2043 recommended.
 Hunter-gatherer societies are frequently referred to in discussions of what it means to be human.
 Their knowledge of the environment and capacity for sharing have long captured our imagination.
 This course examines the lifeways of hunters and gatherers from around the world in both ethnographic and archaeological contexts.
-It considers examples of societies from the Arctic to Tropical Rainforests and explores such research topics as hunter-gatherer sharing, mobility, subsistence, and warfare among others.
-Course Fees: LRLF $10.27; STLF $18.48.
+It considers examples of societies from the Arctic to Tropical Rainforests and explores such research topics as hunter-gatherer sharing, mobility, subsistence, and warfare, among others.
+Course Fee: LRLF $10.27; STLF $18.48.

 ANT 3713.
 Anthropology of Material Culture.
 (3-0) 3 Credit Hours.